 - 16.1.
-Cyberbullying, against both pupils and staff, is not tolerated. - 16.2.
-Any incidents of cyberbullying are dealt with quickly and effectively whenever they occur. - 16.3.
+Cyberbullying, against both pupils and staff, is not tolerated.
+To help prevent cyberbullying, we will ensure that pupils understand what it is and what to do if they become aware of it happening to them or others.
+We will ensure that pupils know how they can report any incidents and are encouraged to do so, including where they are a witness rather than the victim. - 16.2.
+Any incidents of cyberbullying are dealt with quickly and effectively whenever they occur.
+In relation to a specific incident of cyber-bullying, the school will follow the processes set out in the school behaviour policy.
+Where illegal, inappropriate or harmful material has been spread among pupils, the school will use all reasonable endeavours to ensure the incident is contained - 16.3.
 Information about the school's full response to incidents of cyberbullying can be found in the Anti Bullying Policy.